We invite you to view the video to better understand coaching and how it can help.

 Pacifica Synod has invested in training coaches to work with rostered and lay leaders one-on-one or in groups.
-Coaching provides an opportunity for rostered and lay leaders to experience a partnership focused on the unique objectives they want to achieve.
-A coach’s role is to support a leader in naming challenging issues and identifying constructive responses to them.
-Pacifica Synod coaches are volunteering their time to create presentations and coaching opportunities that provide a hands-on resource for addressing your challenges.
+A coach’s role is to support leaders in naming challenging issues and identifying constructive responses to them.

 If you would like more information about coaching, please contact Deenna Eley, Pacifica Synod Coaching Coordinator at email@example.com.